champsproject/ldds/paper/paper.md

 ![Lagrangian descriptor for the Duffing oscillator \label{fig:duffing}](duffing.png)

-* Saddle-node Hamiltonian (Forced/Unforced).
-* Double-gyre flow.
+* Double-gyre flow with stochastic forcing.

-The stochastic dynamical system for the double gyre flow with additive noise is described by the following SDEs:
+The stochastic dynamical system for the double gyre flow with additive noise is described by the following stochastic differential equation:

 \begin{equation}
 \begin{cases}